-The SA700 fixed disk drives consist of read/write and control electronics, read/write heads, track positioning mechanism, media, and air filtration system.
+The SA600 fixed disk drives consist of read/write and control electronics, read/write heads, track positioning mechanism, media, and air filtration system.
 These components perform the following functions:

-- a.
-Interpret and generate control signals. - b.
-Position the heads over the selected track. - c.
-Read and write data. - d.
+- Interpret and generate control signals. a. - Read and write data. С. Position the heads over the selected track. - d.
 Provide a contamination free environment.